As a college student, belonging to an honor society can be a prestigious achievement.

 The National Society of Leadership and Success (NSLS) is one well-known organization that students often wonder whether it's legitimate or not.
 Here’s a closer look at this organization and its legitimacy, as well as some warning signs to look for when determining if an honor society is the real deal.

-Founded in 2001, the National Society of Leadership and Success describes itself as a “leadership honor society,” allegedly the largest in the U.S. with 800 chapters and more than one million members nationally.
+Founded in 2001, the National Society of Leadership and Success describes itself as a “leadership honor society,” allegedly the largest in the U.S. with over 700 chapters and more than one million members nationally.

 An organization that "helps people discover and achieve their goals," the NSLS states that candidacy is a nationally recognized achievement.
 Nominations go to college students distinguished for “either academic standing or leadership potential," which translates to a minimum GPA of 3.0, with the option for schools to be more selective, if they choose.